M66B/FairEmail/FAQ.md

 * Did you know that you can long press the add contact button in the message composer to insert a contact group? (since version 1.1721)
 * Did you know that you can long press the image action to show the image dialog, even if it was disabled? (since version 1.1772)
 * Did you know that you can long press the "] \[" button to fit original messages to the screen width? (this might result in "thin" messages)
-* Did you know that you can long press on the save drafts button for a grammar, style, and spell check?
+* Did you know that you can long press on the save drafts button for a grammar, style, and spell check via [LanguageTools](https://languagetool.org/)?

 <br />